jamitag/Know-Your-Geography/README.md

 A background image relating to the game subject sits visable throughout the game.

 - __Play Game__
-The user is greeted with a play button which when pressed witll begin the game.
+The game is viewed and played within a small card.
+To begin, the user is greeted with a play button which when pressed will begin the game.

 - __Game__
 A question with four options will be presented to the user.
 They will select one answer only before clicking 'Next'.